Registered Cards

-This option is turned off by default.
-If you enable this option, Bidders without a registered credit card will instead be prompted to register one before placing a bid online.
+The Require A Registered Credit Card To Bid option is turned off by default.
+If you enable this option, Bidders without a registered credit card will instead be prompted to register one before being able to place a bid online.

-It is not possible to require the bidder must save their card during this step.
-We've found that some guests are reluctant to save a credit card online (or may not want the card they are using for ticket purchases saved for later).
+It is not possible to force a bidder to save their credit card during this step.
+We've found that some guests are reluctant to save a credit card online (or may not want the credit card they are using for ticket purchases saved for later).

 # Should Require Registering A Credit Card Be Enabled?